 Content Marketing Automation

-Content marketing is the process of creating, publishing, and distributing content for your target audience in a way to attract, convert and close the deals with them.
-As I mentioned above, the expert marketers need to automate this process using professional tools in order to save time.
+Content marketing is the process of creating, publishing, and distributing content for your target audience to attract, convert and close the deals with them.
+As I mentioned above, expert marketers need to automate this process using professional tools to save time.

-There are some aspects you can’t automate them while implementing your content marketing strategy.
-For example, when it comes to create a blog’s post, you need an expert blogger to write the content – and the same with Infographics and videos.
+There are some aspects you can’t automate while implementing your content marketing strategy.
+For example, when creating a blog post, you need an expert blogger to write the content – and the same with Infographics and videos.

 So, what parts can I automate?